stjepanDeveloper/pair-extraordinaire-achievement/README.md

 Start by forking this repository to your GitHub account.
 This creates a copy of the repository that you can modify.

+I highly recommend that you use GitHub Desktop for this because its easier to add collaborators with it.

 ### Step 2: Add Your Email

 Navigate to the `CONTRIBUTORS.md` file in your forked repository.
 Edit the file to add your primary email used on GitHub in the format:

-- Your Name <email@example.com>
+- Your Name Here <email@example.com>

 (NOTE: You need to use your PRIMARY email address which you can see in the Github account settings, otherwise it won't work!!)

 ### Step 3: Submit a Pull Request

 After adding your email, submit a pull request to the original repository.
-This request will be reviewed, and if everything is correct, it will be merged.
+If you are using Github Desktop you will see the add collaborators option under the commit message.
+I will merge this pull request after I see the notification.

 ### Step 4: Become a Co-Author

-Once your pull request is merged, I will add you  as a co-author to the commit, marking your contribution to the project.
+Once your pull request is merged, all the steps are completed!!
 And that's it!
 Shortly after you should get the achievement in your profile! :D

 ## Code of Conduct